getyoti/yoti-doc-scan-ios/README.md

 5004 | An unexpected internal error occurred
-5005 | An unexpected document capture error occurred 5006 | An unexpected liveness capture error occurred 6000 | The document dependency could not be found
+5005 | An unexpected document capture error occurred 5006 | An unexpected liveness capture error occurred 5008 | An unsupported configuration was used
+6000 | The document dependency could not be found
-6001 | The face scan dependency could not be found 6003 | The face capture dependency could not be found
+6001 | The face scan dependency could not be found 6003 | The face capture dependency could not be found 7000 | The user did not have the required documents

 ## Support
-If you have any other questions please do not hesitate to contact clientsupport@yoti.com.
-Once we have answered your question we may contact you again to discuss Yoti products and services.
+If you have any questions, please do not hesitate to contact clientsupport@yoti.com.
+Once we have answered your question, we may contact you again to discuss Yoti products and services.
 If you'd prefer us not to do this, please let us know when you e-mail.

 ## Licence
-Please find the licence for the SDK [here](https://www.yoti.com/terms/identity-verification).
+See the licence for our SDK [here](https://www.yoti.com/terms/identity-verification).